kolayne/how-to-Arch/README.md

 running in the background.
 Out of such daemons, `pipewire` and `dunst` will be launched automatically (on startup or on demand); for the rest of them to start automatically additional set up is needed.

-If you are using my `i3` config, all the relevant applications are already there and will be started on log in and terminated on log out (xorg-dependent applications get notified when the graphical session is over, so they can terminate; the rest, such as fusuma, are sent a SIGHUP signal on `i3` termination because they are started through `pdeath_hup`).
+If you are using my `Hyprland` config, all the relevant applications are already there and will be started on log in and terminated on log out (graphical applications will know when the graphical session is over, so they can terminate; the rest, such as `wl-clip-persist`, are sent a SIGHUP signal on `Hyprland` termination because they are started through `pdeath_hup`).

 If you are using a different setup, you need to configure your system to launch whatever you want to be autostarted.